KxSystems/docs/docs/basics/syntax.md

   -   `/` and `:` when denoting the iterator `/:`
   -   a digit and `:` when denoting a function such as `0:`
   -   `:` and `:` for assignments of the form `name :: value`
--   No spaces are permitted between an iterator glyph and the iterable or iterator symbol to its left.
+-   No spaces are permitted between an iterator glyph and the value or iterator symbol to its left.
 -   No spaces are permitted between an operator glyph and a colon to its right whose purpose is to denote assignment.
 -   If a `/` is meant to denote the left end of a comment then it must be preceded by a blank (or newline); otherwise it will be taken to be part of an iterator.